joel-ho/BES/README.md

 ### Installing

-The compilation of BES is from a simple makefile, Automake or Autoconf was not used.
-As such, you will need to manually input some options into the makefile.
+The compilation of BES is from a simple `makefile`, Automake or Autoconf was not used.
+As such, you will need to manually input some options into the `makefile`.

-First, enter your OS in line 2 of the makefile.
+First, enter your OS in line 2 of the `makefile`.
 For Windows:

 ```
 OS = WINDOWS